Henrik Rysensteen: Early life and education

 Ruse was born in the village of Ruinen in the Dutch province of Drenthe.
 His father, Johan Ruse, who was the parish priest in Ruinen, belonged to a Huguenot family from eastern France, sympathising with the Protestant theologian Jacobus Arminius.
 Unlike his brothers who studied in Franeker, at the age of 15 Ruse began a military career where he saw action under the flags of France and Venice.

 He took part in the Battle of Freiburg (1644), the Battle of Alerheim (1645) and was active at Philippsburg, serving the Prince de Condé and the Vicomte de Turenne.
 In 1646, he went to Bergamo and Venice and served under General Leonardo Foscolo in Dalmatia.
 In 1648, the Venetian army occupied Dugopolje and moved up to Ragusa.
 As the Turks had occupied the island of Crete the Venetian army went as far as Risan, Bar and Budva in order to occupy Albania.
 When Foscolo was appointed to defend Candia in 1651, Ruse decided to leave the army because of problems with his legs, and on his way back, he paid great attention to defence systems and facilities.

 In August 1651 he was appointed by the city is an engineer for Amsterdam's defences.
+He criticized the fortification plans of Amsterdam burgomasters Frans Banninck Cocq, Johan Huydecoper van Maarsseveen, Cornelis Bicker and Nicolaes Tulp.
 In 1652, he became a captain in the civic guard, charged with an infantry company.
 In 1654, profiting from his careful study of various types of fortification, he completed Versterckte vesting, uitgevonden in velerleij voorvallen en geobserveert in deze laatste oorloogen, a work which sought to offer scientific explanations for the most recent requirements of defensive fortifications.

 On 2 June 1654, he married Susanna Dubbengiesser or Toppengiesser from Stockholm.
 They had three daughters: Maria, Anna Isabelle and Johanna (Jeanne) Maria.
 Johanna Maria was the only one to survive.
 In Amsterdam Ruse worked as an architect, designed a public building, a few houses and invested in the import of Norwegian timber piles and real estate, which was intended for shipwharves.
 He is also said to have designed the church in Hoogeveen.
 In 1658 he had bought a small country estate in Sauwerd.

 Without being completely relieved of his duties in the Netherlands, Ruse went on to realise various fortification assignments for John Maurice, Prince of Nassau-Siegen, including the huge citadel at Kalkar, and for Christian Louis, Duke of Brunswick-Lüneburg, the most important of which was the fortification of Harburg in 1660.